Your money is safe with us.

 Besides my savings or checking accounts, should I be doing anything differently with my money market or 401(k) accounts?
 How do I better protect myself and my assets?

 LMCU is here to answer any questions you may have about your accounts with us.
-Regarding investments you may have outside of LMCU, seeking professional legal or wealth management advice is the best course of action.
+Regarding any accounts you may have outside of LMCU, seeking professional legal or wealth management advice is the best course of action.